 Kinsella JA, Tobin WO, Tierney S, Feeley TM, Egan B, Collins DR, Coughlan T, O'Neill D, Harbison J, Madhavan P, Moore DJ, O'Neill SM, Colgan MP, Doherty CP, Murphy RP, Saqqur M, Moran N, Hamilton G, McCabe DJH.
 Increased platelet counts and platelet activation in early symptomatic versus asymptomatic carotid stenosis and relationship with microembolic status: results from the Platelets And Carotid Stenosis (PACS) Study.
 Journal of Thrombosis and Haemostasis.
-March, 2013 (in press)
+March, 2013;11(7):1407-16.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 4.0 License.